rpcv2012/factoringprimes/README.md

 To import the module fullprimefactors, use the following code:

 import fullprimefactors

 from fullprimefactors import fullprimefactors

 You should be able to run any module following these steps.

 ## Calling each Module:
 The information below describes how to call each module and the specific calculation each module performs.

-You can find this information in each separate python module (open with Idle).
+You can find this information in each separate python module ('edit' with Idle).
 For convenience it is included below.
 The modules are described in alphabetical order.